Medical Malpractice Counsel

 • Failing to respond to distress as seen by the baby’s heartbeat on a fetal monitor.

-couraging a mother to try a Vaginal Birth After Cesarean section (rather than a repeat C-section) — when the hospital is not equipped to have an emergency C-section if the mother’s uterus ruptures during the VBAC labor.
+• Encouraging a mother to try a vaginal birth after Cesarean section (rather than a repeat C-section) when the hospital isn’t equipped for such a procedure – especially if the mother’s uterus ruptures during the VBAC labor.

 • Allowing a pregnancy to go beyond 41 weeks without proper specialty testing, or 42 weeks in any event.